-For all students at Soar Valley, regardless of the year they are in, there are a number of additional indicators that can tell us if a student has SEND, such as;
+For all students at Soar Valley College, regardless of the year they are in, there are a number of additional indicators that can tell us if a student has SEND, such as;

 - Liaison with feeder primary schools on transfer. - Key Stage 2 data. - Information from previous Colleges/Schools that we refer back to even if students are not in year 7. - Information from teaching staff.
 Our teaching staff respond quickly to concerns they may have and we have a quick referral process in school to follow these up. - Information and concerns from parents. - Student self-reviews. - Tracking individual student progress over time.
-Our data collection points during the year will automatically flag up concerns. - Screening tests for reading and spelling carried out in Year 7, 8, and 9 - Information from other services. - CATs and NGRT screening assessments.
+Our data collection points during the year will automatically flag up concerns. - Screening tests for reading and spelling carried out in Year 7, 8, and 9

+- Information from other services. - CATs and NGRT screening assessments.

-If teaching staff have any concerns about a student they complete a referral to the SENCo who then follows this up and may carry out further investigations.
-Where we have concerns we always contact parents and will seek advice from other agencies as appropriate.
-All students who transfer to the college mid-term complete assessments so that we can meet any needs they may have.
+If teaching staff have any concerns about a student they complete an online referral to the SENCo.
+The SENCo then gathers a range of information form all subject teachers and carries out some observations.
+The student will also be asked their views and opinions and any difficulties they are having accessing lessons, social times, or any other concerns they may have.
+The SENDCo then follows this up and may carry out further investigations.
+Where we have concerns, we always contact parents and will seek advice from other agencies as appropriate.

+All students who transfer to the college mid-term complete assessments to ensure any needs can be met.